kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions/beliefs-that-hinder-learning.md

 - **Step 4: Put the empowering belief into practice**
     - When a situation triggers the old limiting belief, think of the empowering belief instead, and let it guide your behavior.
-    - You can also use quotes and visualisation to help you disrupt your "limiting belief" and utilise your "empowering belief".
+    - You can also use quotes and visualisation to help you disrupt your "limiting belief" and replace it with your "empowering belief".

 If creating an empowering belief seems too challenging, you can work on just questioning your limiting beliefs and trying to push through them using the following techniques suggested by [the Open University](https://www.open.edu/openlearn/health-sports-psychology/psychology/reframing-self-limiting-beliefs):